kellyhp/cookbook/README.md

-# Getting Started with Create React App
+# Cookbook Website

+## Overview

+This project was is a react app of a cookbook website consisting of multiple cusine w/ recipies included.
+It is a front-end application that utilizes 'react-router-dom' for routing and reusuable cards.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Reflection

+Some things that can be improved would be to create a smoother responsive design and create a back-end server that would store, upload, and change data to save code.

 ## Available Scripts